Steven-matos/discord-rsvp-bot/COMMANDS.md

 ## 🔧 Admin Commands

-*These commands require "Manage Guild" permissions*
+*These commands require "Manage Guild" permissions OR the specific user ID (300157754012860425)*

 ### Setup Commands